 I live in Appleby, where my wife is a small animal veterinary surgeon and have 4 children.

-I qualified from Liverpool University with distinction in 1996 and then worked for 2 years in a mixed practice in Lancashire.
-I joined Paragon in 1998 and over the years have become more involved with small animal medicine and surgery.
-Whilst at Paragon I have undertaken further studies to gain a certificate in veterinary anaesthesia.
-I thoroughly enjoy my role of a small animal vet, based mainly at Newbiggin, where I can achieve good client continuity and care for pets in my local area.
-Outside of work I enjoy supporting my two boys in their athletic endeavours.
+I qualified as a vet in 1996 from Liverpool University and spent 2 years in a mixed practice in Lancashire before I joined Paragon in 1998.
+With Paragon's support, I studied further to gain a certificate in veterinary anaesthesia.
+I thoroughly enjoy my role as a small animal vet, based mainly at Newbiggin, where I enjoy good continuity of care for the pets in my local area.
+Outside of work I enjoy sailing on Ullswater and supporting my 2 sons.

 I qualified from The Royal (Dick) Veterinary College in 2000 and worked in mixed practice for 8 years before coming to Paragon in the Summer of 2008 to join the farm animal team.
 I enjoy all aspects of farm animal work but especially anything to do with dairy cows!
 I am particularly interested in herd health management and believe that a ‘happy cow is a healthy cow’ and ultimately a much more profitable animal for our clients.
 Out of work life is pretty hectic with 2 small children and a dairy farming husband to run around after!!